Hola Tech Geeks!

 Before testing any application or software or technology, we need to understand the purpose of testing it.
 The main purpose of software testing is to ensure that the developed application or software should meet the specified requirements provided by the Clients.

-Objective of Software Testing:
+The Objective of Software Testing:

 Now, as we are aware of the purpose of testing, we can now proceed to the next step of understanding the Objective behind the Software Testing scenario.
 The whole process of Software Testing is loaded with many goals and objectives.
 The main objectives of software testing are as follows:

-1. It also helps in preventing the defects.
+1. Helps in preventing defects.

 4. It helps in ensuring that the developed application or software, satisfies the BRS which stands for Business